 I also found my husband’s t-shirts and white shirts quite handy!
 As I’ve gotten bigger, I’ve definitely raided his wardrobe more than I’d like to admit.

-Desk to Dinner Offer, Festive Treat Offer, Featured Collection, FB, Easy Care, AW17-18, Tops & Shirts, Knitwear, Alternative to a Suit, Travel CapsuleA wonderful choice for everyday style and comfort, this navy pure merino jumper has a turtleneck and frilled cuffs.
+Desk to Dinner Offer, Festive Treat Offer, Spring Treat, Featured Collection, FB, Easy Care, AW17-18, Tops & Shirts, Knitwear, Alternative to a Suit, Travel CapsuleA wonderful choice for everyday style and comfort, this navy pure merino jumper has a turtleneck and frilled cuffs.
 Read more Also available in Black$225.00